-Racial prejudice is attitudes or beliefs that hold particular racial or ethnic groups superior to others, often resulting in justification of discriminatory treatment or other acts of racial prejudice.
-Racial prejudice denies the humanity of others and denies the truth that all human beings are made in the image and likeness of God.
+Racism is attitudes or beliefs that hold particular racial or ethnic groups superior to others, often resulting in justifying discriminatory treatment or other acts of racism.
+Racism denies the humanity of others and denies the truth that all human beings are made in the image and likeness of God.

 Goshen College creates a social and academic environment where students develop awareness of issues of race, sensitivity to minority populations and intercultural understanding.
 The campus reflects God's world: multicultural, multiracial and multiethnic.
-We believe that attitudes and actions of racial prejudice do not exemplify the love of Christ, and violate the inclusive intention of the mission of Goshen College.
+We believe that racist attitudes and actions do not demonstrate the love of Christ, and violate the inclusive intention of the mission of Goshen College.

-As an institution of the Mennonite Church, Goshen College believes that racial prejudice is contrary to the life and teachings of Christ.
-Therefore, we will resist the pervasive racial prejudice of our society by identifying and confronting its evidence.
+As an institution of the Mennonite Church, Goshen College believes that racism is contrary to the life and teachings of Christ.
+Therefore, we will resist the pervasive racism of our society by identifying and confronting its evidence.